 But then, again, “the call of the jungle” … A new (ad)venture.
 An enourmous professional and personal challence: I started fulltime as CEO-Consultant at the Virunga Social Enterprise early 2014.
 Internal organisation and (preparations for) the scale up of (commercial) funding for hydropower projects as well as developing business cases in the fields of agriculture, sustainable fisheries and nature tourism are the main tasks.
 It is all about sustainable business development/ socio-economic development in the region to support conservation of the magnificent Virunga National Park (a.o. home to the last mountain gorillas) and to support the approximately four million people living in a days walk around the borders of the Park.
 I fullfill a voluntary advisory role there now and my “Value@Venture” initiative brings me as self-employed colleague to projects at the Erasmus University Rotterdam (Partnership Resource Centre), the University of Innsbruck (Summerschool Climate Change) and the Dutch Development Bank FMO.
 Also, I write a lot, for diverse audiences (e.g. I contributed to the book “Be” and write for outdoor magazines such as Jagd in Tirol and HighLife+).

 On a personal note, I can tell that I love being outdoors.
-Nature, gardening, sports, games, are crucial for a healthy lifestyle.
-It refreshes body and mind – young or old, fast or slow.
+Enjoying nature, gardening, doing sports, are crucial for a healthy lifestyle.
+It refreshes body and mind.
 Also here, it is about “Caring, Daring & Sharing”.
 Care for the environment: nature and wildlife.
 Care for your own well being and the ones around you.
 Dare to move, to try something/ somewhere new, to push limits.
 Share valuable moments with friends, family.
 Share knowledge and skills.
 Sharing multiplies!

 Snow/ splitboarding and skiing in Austria are favourite activities during the European winter months (I have an Austrian snowboard- and ski-instructor qualification).
 Hiking, biking and sailing in the summer are fun too.
 I love to see my family and friends and I like to play around with my SLR camera, gardening (I’ve been impressed by the bees since long, but especially since following a bee keeping course and having my own hyves), to read a good book, to write myself (e.g. for the Dutch National Geographic Junior magazine or for HighLife+) or just to do nothing from time to time.
 Let thoughts flow and watch the world whirr by.
 I like new ideas, other perspectives, surprises and open dialogues.